Iñaki Sáez

 José Ignacio "Iñaki" Sáez Ruiz (born 23 April 1943) is a Spanish former football player and manager.

-A defender, he spent the vast majority of his professional career with Athletic Bilbao, which he later also coached in various levels, appearing in more than 300 official games with his main club.
+A defender, he spent the vast majority of his professional career with Athletic Bilbao.
+He appeared in more than 300 official games in 12 seasons, and later coached it at various levels.

-In addition to two other clubs (other than Athletic), Sáez managed the Spain national team during two years, being in charge at Euro 2004.
+In addition to two other clubs, Sáez managed the Spain national team for two years, being in charge at Euro 2004.

 Playing career

 Born in Bilbao, Basque Country, Sáez joined local giants Athletic Bilbao in 1962, from neighbouring Barakaldo.
-He totalled 46 La Liga games – with five goals – in his first two seasons combined, but appeared in only 20 in the following three combined, due to injuries.
+He totalled 46 La Liga games – with five goals – in his first two seasons, but only 20 the following three, due to injuries.

-Again healthy, Sáez appeared regularly for Athletic from 1967 to 1974, helping the Lions to two Copa del Rey trophies, and retired at the age of 31, having appeared in nearly 350 official games for the club.
+Again healthy, Sáez appeared regularly for Athletic from 1967 to 1974, helping the Lions to two Copa del Rey trophies, and retired at the age of 31, having appeared in 338 competitive matches for the club.
 He was part of a legendary defense that also featured José Ángel Iribar in goal, Luis María Echeberría and Jesús Aranguren.

-Sáez earned three caps for Spain in one month in 1968, his first and his last appearance being against the same opponent, England, in two losses for the UEFA Euro 1968 qualifying stage (0–1 in London, 1–2 in Madrid).
+Sáez earned three caps for Spain in one month in 1968, his first and his last appearance being against the same opponent, England, in two losses for the UEFA Euro 1968 qualifying stage (1–0 in London, 2–1 in Madrid).

 Coaching career

 Club

-Aged only 32, Sáez began a managerial career, taking charge of Athletic Bilbao's youth sides for five years.
-Only two games into the 1980–81 season, Austrian Helmut Senekowitsch was fired, and he led the team to a final ninth position, and returned again to the B-team, helping it to a Segunda División return in 1983.
+Sáez began a managerial career immediately after retiring, taking charge of Athletic Bilbao's youth sides for five years.
+Only two games into the 1980–81 season, Austrian Helmut Senekowitsch was dismissed, and he led the team to a final ninth position, and returned again to the reserves, helping it to a Segunda División return in 1983.

-Sáez again took the reins of the first team in 1985–86, replacing Javier Clemente for the final 13 games of the season, and leading Athletic to the third place, behind Real Madrid and Barcelona.
-In the following four seasons, he coached the reserves in the second level, being again promoted to the first team midway through 1990–91, again replacing Clemente, and being himself fired after round 23 of the following campaign, as the team only finished two points above the relegation zone.
+Sáez again took the reins of the main squad in 1985–86, replacing Javier Clemente for the final 13 fixtures and leading Athletic to the third place, behind Real Madrid and Barcelona.
+In the following four seasons, he coached the reserves in the second tier, being again promoted to the first team midway through 1990–91, again taking over from Clemente, and being himself fired after round 23 of the following campaign, as they only finished two points above the relegation zone.

-After two spells with Las Palmas, both in division three, Sáez was appointed at Albacete in the top flight, replacing fired Benito Floro in mid-March 1996, his first game in charge being a 0–2 away loss against Real Madrid as the season finished in relegation through the playoffs.
+After two spells with Las Palmas, both in the third division, Sáez was appointed at top-flight Albacete, replacing Benito Floro in mid-March 1996, his first game in charge being a 2–0 away loss against Real Madrid as the season ended in relegation via the playoffs.